sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-02_the-wheel-on-jxs-head.md

 +++
-title = "The wheel on Jx’sxa0head"
+title = "The wheel on Jx’s head"

 +++
 The last wick of bhairavAnanda does not fall before one goes under the